 A giant loomed in the depths of night.

 A dim glow arose from its direction, revealing the giant’s identity as a majestic cumulonimbus cloud ten times larger than its terrestrial counterparts.
-After a five-hour-long night, dawn was arriving on planet FBB.
+After a five-hour-long night, dawn had arrived on planet FBB.

-Inaugural trawl with Diode completed, Terra's pillar boat had its back to the morning sun, flying west almost as if trying to return to the night.
+The inaugural trawl with Diode was finished.
+Terra's pillar boat had its back to the morning sun, flying west almost as if trying to return to the night.
+It would be time for the egression jets soon.

 FBB’s rotation period lasted 10 hours.
 The base ships and a mixed-use fleet orbited the planet at an altitude of 6000 kilometers, their inclined circular orbits taking 10 hours and 33 minutes to complete.
 To put it simply, they were nearly in geosynchronous orbit.

-Terra could more or less picture the mechanics of a quasi-geosynchronous orbit, but if she were to try explaining to others, it’d sound awfully vague.
-What she'd be able to say was that while the pillar boat descended into the atmosphere, and the base ship in outer space continued traveling over the horizon.
-Ten hours later, it would approach behind them after completing a single orbit, opening a launch window they couldn't miss if they wanted to return.
+Terra could more or less picture the mechanics of a quasi- geosynchronous orbit, but if she were to try explaining to others, it would sound awfully vague.
+What she could say was that while the pillar boat descended into the atmosphere, the orbiting base ship continued traveling over the horizon.
+Ten hours later, it would approach them from the opposite direction as it completed an orbit.
+Its return opened a launch window they couldn't miss if they wanted to go back.

 The pillar boat’s belly was a little swollen.
-It stored the besshu they'd netted, but it wasn’t the splendidly executed surfer catch from 8 hours earlier.
-They’d moved to another fishing ground later and caught five and a half hai totaling 96,000 tonnes with a simple pillar trawl.
+It stored the besshu they'd netted, but it wasn’t the splendidly executed surfer catch from eight hours earlier.
+They had moved to another fishing ground afterwards and caught five and a half hai totaling 96,000 tonnes with a simple pillar trawl.

-A catch of 315,000 tonnes was absolutely absurd.
-Everyone would have heaped praise on them, and the clan would have turned a massive profit.
-It had been their chance to become heroes among twisters and decompas…
+A 315,000 tonne catch was absolutely absurd.
+Everyone would have heaped praise on them for the massive profit they turned for the clan.
+It had been their chance to become heroes among twisters and decompas...

 “Please set up the guide-container properly.
-No, don’t speculate.
+No, don’t guess.
 Give me the actual measurements.
-The full-element!”
+Use the full-element!”

 Following Diode’s demand for the full-element, Terra ran her eyes across the sky.
 The future orbital position of the base ship was projected there as it approached from behind.
-If she wanted to take things easy, she could predict the location based on the trajectory, and if it put them on a collision course with the orbiting spaceship, they could make small adjustments with their boat's systems.
+If she wanted to take it easy, she could predict the location based on the trajectory.
+They could make small adjustments with the boating system if that put them on a collision course with the orbiting spaceship.

-However, that wasn’t what Diode wanted from her.
+However, that wasn’t what Diode wanted.
 With no other choice, Terra requested the latest information from the navigation satellite.
-Even though she was bad with numbers, navigation was a duty for the decompa.
+Navigation was the decompa's duty, even though she was terrible with numbers.

 “All good.
 Let’s get on course now.”

 The impulse from the rear washed over them like the current of a mudflow.
-Over 200,000 tonnes began to accelerate enormously as the pillar boat worked towards achieving orbital velocity.
-At the same time, the thrust reverberated sideways like kicks.
-The two bodies swayed in the buffering-biofluid gel under the acceleration’s g-force and route-correction thrust impulses.
+Over 200,000 tonnes began to accelerate enormously as the pillar boat worked to attain orbital velocity.
+As it did, the thrust reverberated like kicks to the side.
+The two bodies swayed in the biofluid buffering gel as g-force grew under the acceleration and the boat fired impulses from its route-correction thrusters.

-“I wonder if this is good enough… Alright, now we’re on a rendezvous trajectory, phew!”
+“I wonder if this is good enough...
+Alright, phew, now we’re on a rendezvous trajectory!”

 The bow’s spiked nose cone pierced through the high-altitude air.
-Diode, leaning on the backrest, quietly exhaled in the cockpit.
-Terra stared intensely at her from behind with deep curiosity, chin in hand.
+In the cockpit, Dioded leaned on her backrest and quietly exhaled.
+Chin in hand, Terra studied her with deep curiosity from behind.

 Diode’s piloting style was considerably different from the usual twister.
-Terra had been too absorbed in work to tell precisely how, especially given it was their first day together, but the one thing that left an impression was how Diode acted surprisingly violent one moment and bizarrely calm the next.
+Terra had been too absorbed in work to put her finger on it, especially since it was their first day together, but the one thing that had left an impression was how in Diode acted surprisingly ferocious one moment and bizarrely calm the next.

-Speaking of, beginning from the first year of high cruise-school, twisters usually added the fundamentals of pillar boat piloting to the curriculum on their own.
+Speaking of, beginning from the first year of high cruise-school, twisters usually added the fundamentals of piloting a pillar boat to the curriculum on their own.
 Both men and women, across all sixteen clans, studied for the sake of becoming twisters and decompas.
-So, Diode also should have received that education.
+Diode should have received that education, too.

-However, given that she had been raised in a Tsunami Search, her core curriculum might well be blowing in the wind.
+However, since she had been raised in a Tsunami Search, her core curriculum might well be blowing on the wind.
+At any rate, Terra didn't know enough about her.

-Diode disappeared immediately following the end of their first meeting three days ago, and the next time they saw each other had been meeting up that morning to go fishing.
-Terra invited her to breakfast for a chat but was borne away by Diode’s rush to get to the fishing grounds.
+Diode disappeared immediately after the conclusion of their first meeting three days ago.
+The hadn't seen each other again until they met up that morning to go fishing.
+Terra extended an invtation for a breakfast chat but was borne away by Diode’s haste to get to the fishing grounds.

 They left the boarding preparation room in complete silence.
 They also descended into the atmosphere in complete silence.
-It was during a minimal exchange regarding their destination, weather, and fish species that they found the surfers.
+It was only during a minimal exchange regarding the weather and fish species at theit destination that they found the surfers.

 The beginning was very, very hazy.
-Even under normal circumstances, Diode’s overbearing proposal alone would have been cause for concern.
-But that morning, Terra was faced with more apprehension.
-As soon as she saw the girl show up, she began to feel the weight of the fact that she really was going out to fish with a woman, not a man.
+Even under normal circumstances, Diode’s overbearing proposal alone was cause enough for concern.
+But that morning, Terra felt even more apprehensive.
+As soon as she saw the girl show up, the fact she was really about to go out fishing with another woman started to fully sink in.

 “Yes.”